Yawn, it's old news already.

 Dethrow's legislation will be heard tomorrow at 8 a.m. in front of the House Transportation Committee.
 Even if it manages to pass through the legislature, it would likely face scrutiny from Gov. Matt Blunt.
 Blunt signed the E-10 standard into law and has touted the move as one of the key accomplishments of his term.

+I can understand Bob/Evelyn wanting to know what is going on in the city and wanting to know what questions Council is asking city employees and what city employees are telling Council.
+I can understand it but this sounds like filtering what Council hears and knows.
+So much for transparency in government.
 Rev. Wright made his living on spouting hate-filled words at a nation that has allowed him to live better than 99 percent of the rest of the world.
 Sheriff Jack Merritt, on the other hand, has spent his life putting himself in harm's way to protect people, even those who spew distasteful speech.Do I detect a 'tinge' of racism in that statement?
 I like Jason Wert's question: Steve, is it the position of the Metro Republicans and the Greene County [Circuit] Clerk's office that what Sheriff Merritt said was acceptable speech in today's environment?